ricdigi/ricdigi.github.io/src/content/research/research_ros2control.md

 This section outlines the system architecture used in my implementation of a differential drive robot.
 It's one of many possible configurations; the reader may encounter alternative designs in other projects or documentation.

 To understand the employed architecture and apply its concepts to other robotics projects, it’s useful to briefly describe the physical hardware I have used in this example.
 The system includes a main board with a microcontroller and integrated motor drivers.
 Two motors—left and right—are connected to the board, each paired with an absolute magnetic encoder for shaft position feedback.
 The micorcontroller communicates with the robot’s main computing board (running ROS2) through serial communication.
 The **physical system components** are schematized in the figure below, on the right side.
+More information about the hardware and firmware of my robot design can be found [here](https://ricdigi.github.io/projects/project_description_ros2stepper.html).

 <p align="center">
   <img src="/img/research/research_assets_ros2control/diff_drive_arch_1.png" alt="Arduino bldc driver" style="max-width:100%; height:auto;">